zer0detail/Echidna/README.md

 - [ ] Usage function
 - [ ] Flesh out README
 - [ ] Confirm errors are all being handled as they should (return/fatal/etc)
-- [ ] Confirm returned errors are making it back to error handling function
+- [x] Confirm returned errors are making it back to error handling function
-- [ ] create a central error handling function(?)
+- [x] create a central error handling channel with its own goroutine
 - [x] Dependency Injection for different scanners
 - [ ] > 90% test coverage
 - [ ] Web server front end